xrysamuel/CS2303-FileSystem/doc/Report.md

 ### 4.1 Configuration

 Our file system divides the hard disk into several spaces, including super block, block bitmap, inode bitmap, inode tables and data blocks.
-This division is consistent with the division of a block group in EXT2.
+Our division is consistent with the that of a block group in ext2 file system.

-- Superblock: The superblock provides essential information about the file system, such as the block sizes and overall file system statistics.
+- Superblock: The superblock records essential information about the file system, such as the block sizes and overall file system statistics.
 In our configuration, it occupies one block, i.e. 256 bytes.
-- Block Bitmap: The block bitmap is responsible for tracking the allocation status of data blocks within the file system.
+- Block Bitmap: The block bitmap tracks the allocation status of data blocks within the file system.
 It consists of a series of bits, with each bit representing the availability of a corresponding data block.
 In our configuration, the block bitmap spans 16384 blocks.
 - Inode Bitmap: Similar to the block bitmap, the inode bitmap tracks the allocation status of inodes within the file system.
-Inodes store metadata about files and directories, such as permissions, timestamps, and file sizes.
 The inode bitmap spans 16 blocks in this configuration.
 - Inode Table: The inode table contains the actual inode structures, each representing a file or directory.
 It stores the metadata associated with each file or directory, allowing for efficient access and management.
 In this configuration, each partition contains 32768 inodes at most.
 - Data Blocks: The data blocks hold the actual file data, including the contents of files and directories.
 The size of the data blocks determines the maximum disk size supported by the file system.
 In this configuration, the number of data blocks is limited to less than 33,554,432, i.e. 8GB.

+Our file system supports a disk space range of 20 MB to 8 GB.
+The values in the configuration can be adjusted by modifying the macro definitions in `fsconfig.h`, since the FS program is not dependent on specific values (including block size).
+For example, if we want to support more inodes, we can increase the space of the inode bitmap and inode table.

 ![](media/partition.drawio.svg)

-In a file system, the inode and superblock are crucial data structures for organizing and managing files and directories.
-Then, we will explore the format of these structures in our file system.
+The inode and superblock are crucial data structures for organizing and managing files and directories.
 Let's begin with the format of the inode.
 The inode (index node) contains metadata about a file or directory.
 Here is the format of the inode structure:

 ```c
 struct inode_t